|Nutrition Facts (per serving)|

 |Amount per serving|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The name 'Champagne and Chambord' clearly states what this cocktail is all about, and there are no surprises.
-It is simply a mixed drink of Champagne and Chambord, nothing else.
+The name Champagne and Chambord clearly states what you will find in this cocktail recipe.
+There are no surprises; it is simply a mixed drink of those two delicious ingredients and nothing else.

 Pour the Chambord into a champagne flute.

-Fill with chilled Champagne.
+Fill with chilled champagne.

-Tip: Make this cocktail immediately before serving so the wine remains effervescent.
+- Make this cocktail immediately before serving so the wine remains effervescent.

-How Strong Is the Champagne and Chambord?
+How Strong Is This Drink?